BioHealth Sciences Undergraduate Major (BS, HBS)

 - Apply scientific knowledge from multiple fields to critically analyze health-related problems.

-- Communicate science and health concepts, data, and analytical arguments clearly, professionally, and concisely; both verbally and in writing.
+- Communicate science and health concepts, data, and analytical arguments clearly, professionally, and concisely.

 - Practice flexible professional skills needed for careers in health sciences professional fields.